czbiohub/covidtracker_notes/submission_rejection/README.md

 <img src="https://github.com/czbiohub/covidtracker_notes/blob/main/submission_rejection/images/real2.png" width="400">

-One feature of real frameshifts is that we
+In an effort to let through real frameshifts, GISAID now provides an option to ignore all previously known frameshifts, and GenBank is ignoring all non-essential genes, which is great.

-### If it is a random 1bp insertion, to keep my sanity, I did not fix.
+### If it is a random 1bp insertion, can go either way.
+For my own sanity, I did not fix them.

 This is an interesting type of frameshifts.
-It is a 1bp insertion that lands seemingly random across the genome, most often precedes (a short stretch of) A or T (only 10/217 instances don't precede A or T), and is usually present in some of the reads but not all of them, which leads to a representation by `N` in the assembled genome.
+It is a 1bp insertion that lands seemingly random across the genome, most often precedes (a short stretch of) `A` or `T` (only 10/217 instances precede `C` or `G`), and is usually present in some of the reads but not all of them, which leads to a representation by `N` in the assembled genome.
 I am quite unsure about the original of this.
 Given it is an insertion instead of point mutation, it seem unlikely to be introduced by PCR processs; given the frequent occurrance, it's extremely unlikely to be sequencing error.
 It may have something to do with the virus replication - so very curious.

 For the purpose of submission, because the 1bp insertion is well-supported by reads, I usually don't remove them from the genome.
-Someone someday may find this feature interesting and do some study with it.
+Someone someday may find this feature interesting and do some study with it (or I am just too lazy).

 A few examples: